 Fort Smith Park

-Features large boat launch and trailer access to the Arkansas River, brand new fishing pavilion, public restrooms, basketball courts, soccer fields, playground equipment and more.
+Features a large boat launch and trailer access to the Arkansas River, brand new fishing pavilion, public restrooms, basketball courts, soccer fields, playground equipment and more.
 5301 Riverfront Drive.
+479-784-2368.

 Fort Smith Regional Art Museum

-The 16,000 sq ft features traveling exhibits, a permanent collection, artist-led workshops and classes, a gift shop and hosts receptions, galas, films, concerts, lectures, family days and other events.
+16,000-square-foot facility features traveling exhibits, a permanent collection, artist-led workshops and classes and a gift shop.
+Hosts receptions, galas, films, concerts, lectures, family days and other events.
 1601 Rogers Ave.
-479-784-2787
+479-784-2787.
+FSRAM.org.

 Fort Smith Trolley Museum